avinashkranjan/Amazing-Python-Scripts/Blood Content Alcohal/README.md

 # Blood Alcohol Content

-Want to know how much amount in alcohol drank a man/woman was? well Blood alcohol content program will help you find out how much  alcohol  he/her was drank.
+Want to know how much amount of alcohol you drank?
+Well, the Blood alcohol content program will help you find out the alcohol intake.

 ## Installation